rkadlick/watch-list/README.md

 └── public/                # Static assets
 ```

-## 🔒 Security
+## 🔒 Security and Validation

-- All sensitive credentials are stored in environment variables
 - Authentication handled by Clerk
-- Protected API routes with middleware
+- Protected routes enforced with middleware
-- User data isolation enforced at the database level
-- Environment variable validation on startup
+- Role-based access control for shared list actions
+- Shared validation layer for ratings, dates, tags, and sanitized text input
+- Sensitive credentials stored in environment variables
+- Error monitoring and runtime visibility via Sentry

+## Tradeoffs and Future Improvements

+This project was built to balance product usability with a relatively lean architecture.
+Convex keeps the backend simple and real-time, but it also means permission and business-rule checks need to be consistently enforced across mutations rather than through a separate API/service layer.

+Areas I would improve next:
+- add automated tests for key backend mutations and critical UI flows
+- introduce stronger structured error types and recovery patterns
+- add collaborative activity history for shared list changes
+- expand analytics around watch trends and list usage

 ## 📝 License